If the implementation is hard to explain, it's a bad idea.

 In this functional style, data is not mutated directly; rather, new data structures are derived from old

-dictionary, process it, and return a new one.
-This pattern avoids
+flowers dictionary, process it, and return a new one.
+This

 Different paradigms can be used to implement the same functionality.
 AI can assist in choosing a suitable paradigm, experimenting with different approaches, and coding in a particular style.
 Instead of asking broadly, "How do I structure my program?", you might say, "Show me how to build an inventory system in Python using procedural, object-oriented, and functional programming," which yields comparative implementations.